romdalf/AaaS/doc/201/README.md

 Notes:
 - As discussed above, due to the exposure radius, the CMS use a [k8s service](https://kubernetes.io/docs/concepts/services-networking/service/) type ```NodePort``` to expose the service to the outside world while the database is using a ```ClusterIP``` to expose the service only within the cluster bubble.
 - At the current state, no external IP is currently assigned, which is expected.
+- The Service manifests could be added at the StatefulSet one to provide a single configuration file.

 For the current time, a forwarding process will use to access the CMS front-end on a local machine: